stared/jekyll-blog-pre-2022/_posts/2017/2017-09-30-dating-for-nerds-gender-differences.markdown

 There is a widespread mindset of competition among men, ideally centered around objective measures like numbers (salary, number of sex partners etc) and avoiding subjective measures of fulfillment.
 There is a proverbial example:

-* [Perceived Average and Ideal Penis Size](https://www.dred.com/uk/does-size-matter/) (yes, most of men think their own device is too short)
+* [Perceived Average and Ideal Penis Size](https://www.dred.com/uk/does-size-matter/) (yes, most men think their own device is too short)

 Don’t fall into that trap, as it is unlikely to make you more happy.
 At the same time, especially when it comes to your sex life, you will compare yourself against unreasonable exaggerations and brags.

-Writing about sex makes me feel like I’m either humble-bragging or pandering.
+> Writing about sex makes me feel like I’m either humble-bragging or pandering.
 There’s no inbetween. - [Why We (Men) Don’t Write About Our Sex Lives](http://verysmartbrothas.com/why-we-men-dont-write-about-our-sex-lives/) by Damon Young

 Why does it matter (for dating, not only - well-being or making society better)?
 The key thing is to be open to experiences.
 Treating every *“I didn’t have sex”* as a failure is going to result in a lot of frustration, often for no good reason.
 Maybe you had a wonderful conversation, or some blissful cuddling.
 Don’t ruin it by setting your goals too narrow.
 Appreciate the time with her, and don’t turn dating into an array of checkboxes or a score count.
 Even worse, if you are driven to have sex mostly to score, it won’t be respectful of her: